Healthy Homes Assessment Pandora

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords are now required to make sure their Pandora rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rental properties must be completely compliant by 1 July 2024.
+Did you not know that Healthy Homes Standards came into effective on July 1st, 2021?
+The landlords are now required to ensure their Pandora rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy and all private rental properties are required to be fully compliant by 1 July 2024.

-We can assess your rental property to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we will advise you or your property manager of any tasks that requirements to be done and provide an assessment report that includes all the details required for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We will assess the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessing, we’ll advise you or your property manager about the tasks required. requirements to be completed, and provide an evaluation report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.

-Inability to meet the standards of the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord found not conforming to the standards could be held accountable for as much as $7,200 and additional healthier homes associated fines.
+Failure to fulfill the requirements of the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of up to $7200 plus any additional healthier homes relevant fines.

 Call Now 0800 365 444